-To ensure that homeless individuals are aware of this housing opportunity the BHA shall provide written notice to interested individuals and groups advising:
+To ensure that homeless individuals are aware of this housing opportunity, the North County Housing Resource Center (The Hub, serving Berkeley, Albany, and Emeryville) and Home Stretch staff shall provide notice to interested individuals and groups advising:

 - The availability of the housing resources at U.A.
 Homes and Erna P. Harris;

 - The method for applying; and

 - Eligibility criteria.